DESTINATIONS | ALL OUR TRIPS | SPECIAL OFFERS | TAILOR MADE TOURS | RESPONSIBLE TOURISM | GUIDES & MAPS | TESTIMONIALS

 This tour brings you into the heart of the Cilento National Park, a magical, authentic, sometimes harsh, sometimes stunningly beautiful area.
 It follows roughly the traces of an increasingly popular cycling route, the ‘Via Silente’, a journey of 600 km.
 The route is named after the typical ‘sound’ of the places you will discover: ‘Silence’.

-At Genius Loci Travel we have developed this tour which roughly follow the ‘Silent Way’, but taking out the least interesting and too challenging parts, while putting in some extra’s, and making you stay in the best possible, most authentic, and most welcoming accommodations, to make you really go ‘under the skin’ of the real Cilento.
+Genius Loci Travel has developed this tour which roughly follow the ‘Silent Way’, but taking out the least interesting and too challenging parts, while putting in some extra’s, and making you stay in the best possible, most authentic, and most welcoming accommodations, to make you really go ‘under the skin’ of the real Cilento.
 We have called this route the ‘Via Cilento’.

 The first part of the route is very picturesque.
 It passes through the quaint fishing villages of Pioppi and Acciaroli.
 From there, it continues for 40 Km following the beautiful coastal line.
 From this point on, it will take 400 km. to have the sea in front of you again.
 Meanwhile, you will have travelled through an amazing piece of Earth.
 You will have touched the clear water of Calore river and will have enjoyed the primitive charm of the caves of Castelcivita and Pertosa, rich in stalactites and stalagmites.
 Plains, beech woods, valleys dotted with orchids, charming rural hamlets, and much more.